openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 Allow custom and 3rd party components to easily interact with a Machine or related resources while that Machine's reconciliation is temporarily paused.
-This pause in reconciliation will allow these custom components to take action after a Machine has been marked for deletion, but prior to the Machine being drained and/or associated instance terminated.
+This pause in reconciliation will allow these custom components to take action prior to a Machine being provisioned or after a Machine has been marked for deletion, but prior to the Machine being drained and/or associated instance terminated.

-### Creation Phase
+### Controlling Provisioning
-In particular, this will allow the machine API Operator to allow a 3rd party controller to decorate the Machine with IP configuration prior to the machine being created in the infrastructure.
+In particular, this will allow the machine API Operator to allow a 3rd party controller to decorate the Machine with IP configuration prior to the machine being provisioned in the infrastructure.

-### Deletion Phase
+### Controlling Draining/Removal
 In particular, this will allow the etcd Operator to prevent a Control Plane Machine from being drained/removed until the etcd Operator has had a chance to synchronise the etcd data to the replacement Machine.